owncloud/ocis/docs/helpers/README.md

 The following is valid for envvars and yaml files related to the doc process:

 * When filing a pull request in the ocis master branch relating to docs, CI runs `make docs-generate` and copies the result into the `docs` branch of ocis.
 This branch is then taken as base for owncloud.dev and as reference for the [admin docs](https://doc.owncloud.com/ocis/next/).
-* When running `make docs-generate` locally, the same output is created as above but it stays in the same branch where the make command was issued.
+* When running `make docs-generate` _locally_, the same output is created as above but it stays in the same branch where the make command was issued.

 In both cases, `make docs-generate` removes files in the target folder `_includes` to avoid remnants.
 All content is recreated.